aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 }
 ```

-Please replace the placeholders for <type> and <component> with the appropriate names, like "Catalog" (type) and "Mysubpart" (component) depending on the names you've used for the HTML client class so you get e.g.
+Please replace the placeholders for <type> and <component> with the appropriate names, like "Catalog" (type) and "Mysubpart" (component) depending on the names you've used for the HTML client class so you get e.g.:

 ```javascript
 AimeosCatalogMysubpart = {}